-This guide provides end-to-end instructions for integrating host scan with CrowdStrike Falcon platform.
-It covers configuring the EDR ID, setting up host groups, and automating sensor package deployment using CrowdStrike Fusion workflows.
+End-to-end instructions for integrating host scan with CrowdStrike Falcon platform, including configuring the EDR ID, setting up host groups, and automating sensor package deployment using CrowdStrike Fusion workflows.

 Set up EDR ID